avgvcoding/hackathon-RoadMate/INSTALLATION.md

 ## 3. Running Your Flutter App on an Android Device

 1. Navigate to your Flutter project directory in your terminal.
+2. Run the pubspec.yaml file to install dependencies of the project.
+You can run it by simply clicking on CTRL+S. Also download Flutter and Dart extensions in your VS Code.
-2. Run the following command to build and deploy your app on the connected device:
+3. Run the following command to build and deploy your app on the connected device:

    ```bash
    flutter run
    ```

-3. The app should launch on your Android device.
+4. The app should launch on your Android device.

 ---